 For more packing tips, please read:

-- Real People Airplane Outfit Ideas from Europe
+- Airline Outfit Ideas

-- 20 Most Recommended Carry-on Suitcases
+- Most Recommended Carry-on Suitcases

-Hope you liked this post on how to choose a carry-on personal item.
+We hope you liked this post on how to choose a carry-on personal item.
 Please share with your friends on Facebook, Twitter, and Pinterest.
 Thanks for reading!

 Author Bio: Josie Reim has been traveling the world with a carry-on luggage since 1995 and has visited 18 countries.
 She loves immersing herself in the local culture, including learning the language and seeking out local wildlife.
 Packing is a way of life for Josie as she and her husband move their home around the United States often.